 For most homes in the UK, a full roof replacement sits somewhere between £4,000 and £15,000.
 That range sounds useless, but the gap exists for a reason.
 A small terraced house in Basingstoke is a very different job to a large detached in Wimbledon.
+Our wider roofing cost guide shows how prices compare across repairs, flat roofs and full re-roofs if you want the bigger picture.

 In London and the South East, expect to pay around 15 to 25 percent more than the national average.
 Labour costs more here, materials take longer to deliver, and parking a van and scaffold in a residential street adds time to every job.